 Supporting refugee students

 The number of refugee students enrolling in NSW schools reflects Australia's humanitarian program intake.
-Over the next few years this number is expected to increase as a result of Australia’s commitment to resettling 12,000 additional refugees from Iraq and Syria.
+During recent years this number has increased significantly as a result of Australia’s commitment to resettling 12,000 additional refugees from Iraq and Syria.

 Students from refugee backgrounds are mainly enrolled in metropolitan schools but there are also significant numbers in schools in Wollongong, Newcastle, Coffs Harbour and Albury.